Galfy1/ros2-droneswarm-hw-ws/README.md

     -  `colcon build --packages-up-to ardupilot_gz_bringup`
     -  (if colcon build fails... simply try again.
 If it still fails, and you use WSL, try increasing the WSL memory in the "WSL Settings" Windows app)

+*NOTE: If you use WSL, ROS2 topics might not work correctly unless you set the WSL Networking Mode to "None" (within the Windows WSL Settings app)... for some reason...*

 ## How to Run / Launch a Single-UAV Simulation
 1. Open a new terminal (never run/launch in the same terminal you build the workspace)
 1. Source overlay: